juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/06_Working_With_Raster_Data.md

 #### Sampling Raster Data
 We can 'absorb' the raster data into a vector file by 'sampling' the raster data.
 This can be done at specific locations, with points, or over specific areas, with polygons.

 First, let's talk about sampling with points.
 If we had a points file for different locations around the world we could use that, and this could, for example, be a point file with world cities.
 However, because we are dealing with a raster file, our sampling with those points wouldn't necessarily be that precise.
 The sampling **only** takes the value at the specific location of the point and not over the whole area of a city.
-For example, in the case of New York, if our point was located over Central Park, we would only 'absorb' the value of the pizel at Central Park, and not over the whole city.
+For example, in the case of New York, if our point was located over Central Park, we would only 'absorb' the value of the pixel at Central Park, and not over the whole city.
 In the case of our population dataset, we would only get a value of around 9,000 people, which is the value of the population in the square kilometer in which Central Park is located.
 For this reason, sampling raster data with points works much better with continuous data, like temperature or pollution, smoother data, data that doesn't change that much from one location to the next.

 Nevertheless, having said that, we will do some point sampling with this raster, and instead of using a point file of world cities we will create a grid of points and use that to sample the raster:
 * To create a grid of points go to `Vector` / `Research Tools` / `Regular Points` (you could also use `Random Points` if your intention was to sample at random locations).